astro-fusion/astro-blogs/20_Transit/07_Saturn_Transit/200711_Saturn_transit_11th_House_from_natal_moon.md

 * *Maintain Emotional Boundaries:* Learn when it's essential to take some space from others’ emotional demands.
 * *Set Realistic Goals:* Break down large goals into smaller manageable tasks; this will help maintain focus without feeling overwhelmed by Saturn’s scrutiny.
 * *Seek Supportive Relationships:* Nurture relationships with people who understand your perspective even when things seem difficult.
+* *Network Wisely:* Use this time to build professional and social networks that are based on mutual respect and shared values.

 ## FAQs About Saturn Transit in 11th House from Natal Moon